F-said/ccdf-austin/README.md

 My findings include the following notable patterns:

+* The CPI-adjusted average monthly income of families across ZIP Codes receiving CCDF has moderately decreased from Q1 2021 to Q1 2024.

+* The number of homeless individuals in families receiving CCDF has increased from Q1 2021 to Q1 2024.

-* Overall, the number of children receiving CCDF assistance is **trending upwards** from Q1 2021 to Q1 2024.
+* The number of children receiving CCDF assistance is **trending upwards** from Q1 2021 to Q1 2024.
   * The demographics experiencing the most significant increases (across ethnicity, gender, and age) are `ChildEthnicityHispLatino`, `ChildFemale`, and `ChildAgeSchAge`.

 * However, a notable decrease occurred from Q3 2023 to Q1 2024.